Generic Name: palbociclib (PAL boe SYE klib)

 liver disease; or

-Do not use palbociclib if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 2 weeks after your treatment ends.
+If you are a woman, do not use palbociclib if you are pregnant.
+You may need to have a negative pregnancy test before starting this treatment.
+Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 weeks after your last dose.

 How should I take palbociclib?